jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 on Reconstruction, said that neither the Drake Amendment or the Fourteenth Amendment touched the question of separate schools.
 That is once I think it is proper to quote from a debate. </p>
 <p>There came then the amnesty bill amendments.
-Congress <a name="page38"></a>passed an amnesty bill.
+Congress passed an amnesty bill.
 When it was before the Senate,
 Sumner offered his supplemental Civil Rights Act, which provided expressly for mixed schools.
 The Judiciary Committee twice reported it adversely, and Sumner flanked them by offering it then as an amendment to the amnesty bill.
 In that form it was debated and, finally, a vote was taken which was 28 to 28, and the Vice President broke the tie in Sumner&#39;s favor.
 It was the high-water mark of his achievement.